gabin-rousseau/roadblock_project/lab_book.md

 - Finally, Edward made me notice the scale from his figure is on a log2 scale as opposed to mine.

 ![Edward's flow cytometry results](https://github.com/gabin-rousseau/roadblock_project/blob/main/images/edward_flowcytometry_rini.png)

+## Day 25 - 16/02
+- Worked on the litterature review.

+---
+# Week 6 - 19/02 --> 23/02
+- [ ] Change the figure to a log2 scale to be a perfect match to Edward's format
+- [ ] Prepare corini v0.6 - a cooperative version of the model where roadblock binding increases binding of subsequent blocks.
+Local effect with a customisable area of effect and effect strength.

+## Day 26 - 19/02
+- Submitted the literature review.

+## Day 27 - 20/20
+-